 First, your guide will welcome you into our Luxury Limo-Van and your own comfy leather Captain’s Chair.
 After that, you will cruise to some of the most coveted destinations in all of Hawai’i.

 We are sure you will be delighted by your Hawai’i Certified Tour Guide and the depth of his or her knowledge, expertise, and great storytelling!

-Did we mention that your guide also seems to be a Chef, as mysteriously, your freshly prepared meals seem to appear like magic, in a tropical setting, of course!
+And, did we mention that your guide also seems to be a Chef?
+They will mysteriously present your freshly prepared meals that seem to appear like magic.
+All in the beautiful tropical setting of Hana.

 Here Are 6 Reasons the Hana Sky-Trek is For You!

 - There is an early morning or late morning tour to suit your lifestyle.
 You can go early (Limo-Van out & fly back) or go in the afternoon (fly out & Limo-Van back).